Blackrock sees riskier outlook for major emerging markets

-According to asset manager Blackrock's (BLK.N) quarterly Sovereign Risk Index, the three months to the end of June favored developed markets such as Belgium and Britain, which rose in the rankings, while key emerging markets fell.
+According to asset manager Blackrock's quarterly Sovereign Risk Index, the three months to the end of June favoured developed markets such as Belgium and Britain, which rose in the rankings, while key emerging markets fell.

 Brazil dropped four places to 31st out of 50 countries, attributed by Blackrock to rising levels of short-term debt.
 Russia fell three places to 24th, on "a decline in its perceived government effectiveness" and worsening economic prospects.